apqx/gradle-project-template/multi-module-convention-plugin/README.md

-A single-module gradle project template
+A multi-module-custom-plugin gradle project template

 Use repository mirror in China mainland for `gradle wrapper` and `maven central`